Food Service Establishments

 Information for food establishment owners

-NDDH regularly inspects food service establishments to assure that safe food handling procedures are followed and that proper safeguards are in place to prevent the spread of food borne illness.
+NDDH regularly inspects food service establishments to assure that safe food handling procedures are being followed and that proper safeguards are in place to prevent the spread of food borne illness.

 Annual Permitting Reminder